Early Spring Salmon Fishing

 Fish Your Salmon Fly High & Slow

 A high fished fly that's slowly swinging about one foot down in the water column will be the presentation that will stand you the best chance of an early Spring cold water salmon take.
-Many anglers would swear otherwise but none of them will have anchored up a boat and had an angler swing lures and flies past them while wearing polaroids to see exactly where these sunk lines are positioning a fly in the water column or how deep that 30 grm Toby 'Salmo' has indeed dug in.
-If you ever try this experiment in a pool with even a slow flow you'll see your sunkline & especially the largely uncontrollable shooting heads type 2/3's are placing your fly only a few inches down due to the pull of the current even though you'd assume your fly is fishing much deeper.
-Mending a 'shooting head' at medium to long range is virtually impossible due to its thin running line & short bulky head and even if it were doable the fly will soon start rising up again after 1/5th of the swing has been completed.
-Total 'depth and fly pace' control at short, medium & long range is easier to achieve with a properly designed Speyline that can take varying bulky long sink tips when required and that's why I've always stuck to this more 'traditional' even though 'slightly' harder to master salmon fly fishing approach.
+Many anglers think otherwise but none of them will have anchored up a boat and had an angler swing lures and flies past them while wearing polaroids to see exactly where sunk lines are positioning a fly in the water column or how deep that 30 gm Toby 'Salmo' has indeed dug in.
+If you ever try this experiment in a pool with even a slow flow you'll see your sunk line & especially the largely uncontrollable shooting heads type 2/3's are placing your fly only a few inches down due to the pull of the current even though you'd assume your fly is fishing much deeper.
+Mending a shooting head 'to the fly' at medium or long range is virtually impossible due to its thin running line & short bulky head section.
+Total 'depth and fly pace' control at short, medium & long range is easier to achieve with a properly designed Speyline (if you can source one these days) that can take varying bulky long sink tips when required and that's why I've always stuck to this more 'traditional' even though 'slightly' more difficult to master salmon fly fishing approach.

 Treat Every Salmon Take Seriously

-The other important thing to tune into while salmon fishing the bitterly cold early Spring weeks of the Scottish salmon fishing is to treat any & every knock on the fly with total suspicion.
-You may already have landed 6 kelts that morning and have 'self convinced' yourself that there's no fresh Spring fish in the pools and let your gaurd drop.
-With every kelt you catch you're reducing the odds of contact with a Spring fish so stay focussed as the inevitable will happen if you fish well and often enough during these early Spring weeks.
-Don't get careless with any take as the next nudge on your fly may be from a serious fresh run brute who's swum all the way home from Greenland to fully work out your adrenalin glands!
+The other important thing to tune into while salmon fishing the cold water early Spring months is to treat every knock on the fly with total respect & suspicion.
+You may already have landed a few kelts and have convinced yourself that there's no fresh Spring fish in the pools and have let your enthusiasm levels drop a little.
+Don't do that though as with every kelt you catch you are increasing your chances of eventually swinging you fly close enough to a Spring fish so stay focussed as the inevitable will happen if your water coverage and general tact is astute enough during these early Spring weeks.
+Don't get careless with any take as the next nudge on your fly may be from a serious fresh run brute who's come all the way from Greenland to fully work out your adrenalin glands!